 \Software Library\Overview\Software Updates

-- The Operating System node helps to manage drivers, operating system images, Update packages, boot images, and task sequences to deploy operating systems and virtual hard disks.
+The Operating System node helps manage drivers, operating system images, Update packages, boot images, and task sequences to deploy operating systems and virtual hard disks.

 \Software Library\Overview\Operating Systems

 Windows Servicing is the place where you can manage Windows 10 servicing.
 Windows 10 OS upgrades without using Task Sequences

 Office 365 Client Management mode helps install, configure, monitor, and manage Office 365 clients.
 Navigate – \Software Library\Overview\Office 365 Client Management

 Scripts help you deploy PowerShell scripts to Devices and collections using the fast channel deployment method – \Software Library\Overview\Scripts

 Monitoring – SCCM Console Workspace